micmejia/bible-dump/NKJV/Jonah/Jonah 4.md

 Then God said to Jonah, "_Is it_ right for you to be angry about the plant?"
 And he said, "_It is_ right for me to be angry, even to death!"

 ###### 10
-But the Lord said, "You have had pity on the plant for which you have not labored, nor made it grow, which [^c]came up in a night and perished in a night.
+But the Lord said, "You have had pity on the plant for which you have not labored, nor made it grow, which came up in a night and perished in a night.

 ###### 11
 And should I not pity Nineveh, that great city, in which are more than one hundred and twenty thousand persons who cannot discern between their right hand and their left--and much livestock?"